edjCase/liminal/README.md

 ### OAuth (Experimental)

-⚠️ **Warning: Experimental and insecure - client secrets stored in plain text.
-Not production ready.**

-Provides OAuth 2.0 authentication with popular providers.
+Provides secure OAuth 2.0 authentication with PKCE for popular providers.
+PKCE (Proof Key for Code Exchange) is used for all OAuth flows, eliminating the need to store client secrets.

 ```motoko
 import OAuthMiddleware "mo:liminal/Middleware/OAuth";